aws-samples/eks-workshop-v2/website/docs/introduction/getting-started/index.md

 $ prepare-environment introduction/getting-started
 ```

 What is this command doing?
-For this lab it is closing the EKS Workshop Git repository on to the Cloud9 environment so the Kubernetes manifest files we need are present on the file system.
+For this lab it is cloning the EKS Workshop Git repository on to the Cloud9 environment so the Kubernetes manifest files we need are present on the file system.

 You'll notice in subsequent labs we'll also run this command, where it will perform two important additional functions: